SenatorMorra/pg-ninja/README.md

 ```
 connection.query('SELECT 1 AS test;').then(res => {
 	console.log(res?.rows?.[0]); // { test: 1 }

+	// SELECT queries also have option to convert result into .xlsx Excel file, so use .to_excel() on them like this:
+	res.to_excel('./postgresql_reports/');

 }, err => {
     console.log(err); // in case of Connection / Query error
 });
 ```